aws-samples/the-aws-step-functions-workshop/content/module-10/step-4/index.en.md

 - `api.yaml` - This file is the [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.1.md) definition file that will configure the structure of the API Gateway endpoint.

-- `hello_world.asl.yaml` - this file is the [Amazon States Language (ASL)](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) definition file that will configure the workflow for your Step Functions state machine.
+- `hello_world.asl.yaml` - This file is the [Amazon States Language (ASL)](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) definition file that will configure the workflow for your Step Functions state machine.

 ### Use AWS SAM to create an API Gateway REST API with Synchronous Express State Machine backend integration